-Warning Symbol \Lambda
+Warning Symbol 🛕

-The Symbol calls attention to an operating procedure, practice, or the like, which, if not correctly performed or adhered to, could result in personal injury or damage to or destruction of part or all of the product and system.
+This Symbol calls attention to an operating procedure or practice which if not correctly performed or adhered to, could result in severe personal injury or damage to the product or system.
 Do not proceed beyond a warning symbol until the indicated conditions are fully understood and met.
+FM approved high limit controllers should always be used in heated systems.